gardncl/elements-of-programming-interviews/README.md

 2. [no-solutions] - Has only stubbed out methods for the test, but contains all test cases.
 This is the branch I suggest pulling.

 Suggested usage:
-Purchase [Elements of Programming Interviews], clone [no-solutions], and then work through the solutions yourself using only the test cases.
-If you need help reference the book for the hints they provide (intentionally omitted by me inside this repository) and their solutions.
-My (sometimes commented) solutions are also available on the main branch if you become desperate for more resources to help you understand!
+* Purchase [Elements of Programming Interviews]
+* Clone [no-solutions]
+* Solve the problems on a blackboard/whiteboard/paper/google document
+* Program your solution to see if the test cases pass

+Having trouble solving a problem?
+* The book contains hints that I intentionally omitted from this repository
+* The book contains thorough solutions
+* My (sometimes commented) solutions are available in the [master] branch

+This project is open source so please fork it and help me create a supplement to this phenomenal book.
+Always looking for edge cases.

 [Elements of Programming Interviews]:https://www.amazon.com/Elements-Programming-Interviews-Java-Insiders/dp/1517435803/